daniel03c1/NAS_VAD/README.md

 ```

 - "--model" : type of model you want to use, and if model is from NAS you have to set genotypes at trainer and use '--found' option to specify your genotypes.
 (You can refer main part of tainer.py file to set genotypes).
 BDNN, ACAM, Self Attentive VAD is available.
-- "--dataset" : which dataset you will use
+- "--dataset" : Dataset to be used for training
-- "--n_mels" : Determine number of mel you want to use
+- "--n_mels" : The number of mel you want to use(default : 80)
-- "--save_path" : path where model will be stored
+- "--save_path" : path where model will be stored.
+Just enter the folder name.
+It will save model automatically.

 # 3. How to test model

 To test baseline model you should change the path of train and validation foler by changing CV_TEST, TIMIT_TEST at trainer.py or trainer_st_attention.py (format should be '*,Test_path')

-And To test model execute
+And To test model, execute
 ```bash
 python trainer.py --model 'Search2D' --found 'TIMIT' --mode 'train' --dataset 'TIMIT' --test_dataset 'TIMIT' --n_mels 80' --save_path "./saved_model"
 ```
 - "--model" : type of model you want to use, and if model is from NAS you have to set genotypes at trainer and use '--found' option to specify your genotypes.
 (You can refer main part of tainer.py file to set genotypes).
 - "--dataset" : which dataset used for train
 - "--n_mels" : Determine number of mel you want to use
-- "--save_path" : path where model will be loaded
+- "--save_path" : path where models are saved.
+Just enter the folder name.
+It will automatically load the model according to the model name and dataset used for training.
 - "--test_dataset" : which dataset you want to test